Read This First

 Prompt 4: It appears all of the “competing measures of rationality” you introduced rely on predictive power for their own measurements of usefulness, right?

-The section works by contrast: Coherence and Consistency with Normative Models as a structural move, Epistemic and Instrumental Rationality as a load-bearing piece, and Decision Quality under Uncertainty and Practical Reasoning as a supporting reason.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Coherence and Consistency with Normative Models as a structural move, Epistemic and Instrumental Rationality as a load-bearing piece, and Decision Quality under Uncertainty and Practical Reasoning as a supporting reason.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Coherence and Consistency with Normative Models distinct from Epistemic and Instrumental Rationality.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Coherence and Consistency with Normative Models distinct from Epistemic and Instrumental Rationality.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 This middle step prepares logical coherence.
 It keeps the earlier pressure alive while turning the reader toward the next issue that has to be faced.